 - Hell Girl is fond of Twist tropes, here are a few.
 In this show, if you send someone to hell, you will go to hell when you die.

-- When it isn't featuring Downer Endings or Cruel Twist Endings, Zekkyou Gakkyuu is doing this.
+- When it doesn't feature Downer Endings or Cruel Twist Endings, Zekkyou Gakkyuu does this.

 - In Kasako-san is Coming, two girls meet a ghost named Kasako-san, a spirit missing her umbrella who will kill anyone sees her in three days unless they present her with her umbrella.
 The girls spend three days looking for it and finally find it on the third day.
 But the girls are always competing with one another, tied in everything in their gym class, and each thinks that if they alone present the umbrella, the other will be killed and they won't have anymore competition.
 After a brief struggle, one girl successfully steals the umbrella from the other, leaving her to be spirited away by Kasako-san.
 Then, some weeks later, that girl is stopped on her way to school by a new spirit missing an umbrella and willing to kill anyone who doesn't appease her—the friend she betrayed.

 - Tharg's Future Shocks from 2000 AD typically ended with such a twist.
+If the main character is warmongering, bigoted, greedy, etc., you can be sure that something will come back to bite them by the end.
 One of the best, by Alan Moore, goes like this: A werewolf on a virtually eternal space flight to an off-world colony looking forward to feasting on everybody else on board whenever the spaceship passes a lunar body finding out the hard way that every passenger and crew member on the vessel is also a werewolf and was hoping to do the same thing (and Earth's space command post happy to know that they've finally figured out a way to get rid of all of the planet's werewolves).

-- A common appearance in EC Comics, just a few examples (there were dozens in total) include:
+- A common occurrence in EC Comics, just a few examples (there were dozens in total) include:

 - In "The Trophy", a hunter who displays trophies of the heads of various animals he has killed is made into such a trophy himself when he is captured by a crazed man.

-- In "A Grim Fairy Tale" a pompous King and Queen forbid the townfolk from killing the rats that overwhelm the kingdom.
-Eventually an angry mob captures them, shoves live rats down their throats and sews their mouth shut, causing the rats to eat their way out of them.
+- In "A Grim Fairy Tale" a pompous King and Queen forbid the townsfolk from killing the rats that overwhelm the kingdom.
+Eventually an angry mob captures them, shoves live rats down their throats and sews their mouths shut, causing the rats to eat their way out of them.

-- Doubly subverted in Kind Hearts and Coronets.
-The story revolves around a man who attempts to become the Duke of Chalfont by murdering everyone in line to inherit the dukedom.
-Then he gets sentenced to death for the one murder he didn't commit.
-Then he gets acquitted at the last moment, but then, as he leaves the prison, he realizes that he left his memoirs—which describe the murders he actually committed—in his cell.
+- Double Subverted in Kind Hearts and Coronets.
+The story revolves around a man who attempts to become the Duke of Chalfont by murdering everyone (but one) in line to inherit the dukedom.
+Then he is sentenced to death for the one murder he didn't commit.
+He is exonerated at the last moment, but as he leaves the prison, he realizes that he left his memoirs—describing the murders he actually committed—in his cell.

 - In Right at Your Door, after a biological weapon goes off, one guy hermetically seals his house and refuses to let anybody in, including his wife.
 In the end it turns out that the virus can infiltrate the house... and concentrates in there, so the government seals the house from the outside and kills the guy.
 His wife, being outside in fresh air, is implied to be treatable in the end.